limine-bootloader/limine/README.md

 ### Building Limine

 In order to build Limine, the following packages have to be installed: `bash`, `make`, `git`, `which`, `nasm`, `mtools` (optional, necessary to build `limine-eltorito-efi.bin`).
-Furthermore, either the toolchain must have been built in the previous paragraph, or `gcc` and `binutils` must also be installed.
+Furthermore, either the toolchain must have been built in the previous paragraph, or `gcc` or `llvm/clang` must also be installed.

-The bootloader can then be built with:
+`GNU binutils` is necessary in order to build the UEFI port of Limine.
+A full LLVM toolchain without `GNU binutils` can be used to build the BIOS port instead.

+Both the UEFI and BIOS ports of the bootloader can built, using `GCC/GNU binutils`, with:
 ```bash
 make
 ```